Garden Ornaments

 Formal Planters

-Formal stone garden planters create a place where more prosaic flower pots can be set to display your more delicate beauties.
+Formal stone garden planters create a place for more delicate plants that need to be taken in during winter.
 They look solid and traditional and will last a lifetime.